Table of contents

 🧘♀️ Quick fixes for getting unstuck

-I recommend the following posts if you struggle with thought circles or other negative emotions.
+If you struggle with thought circles or other negative emotions, I recommend the following posts.

 - 4 scientifically-proven methods to stop negative thinking